 BibleWorks is a Bible concordance and morphological analysis program.
 It contains the Hebrew Bible, the Greek New Testament, the Greek Septuagint, the Latin Vulgate, and many other translations of the Bible.
 BibleWorks is a powerful software for analysis and exegesis of biblical text, but the results are only as accurate as the ability of the user.

 The BibleWorks screen is divided into three main portions.
-The right side contains the Search Window.
+The left side contains the Search Window.
 Just above the Search Window is the Command Line.
 Word, phrase, or verse searches are typed into the Command Line and the results are displayed in the Search Window.
 At the center of the screen is the Browse Window.
 The Browse Window displays the text of the verse[s] in the selected display version and order.
 The final portion of BibleWorks is the Analysis Window.
 When the mouse cursor is placed over a word from a tagged version of the Bible in the Browse Window, morphological and lexical information about that word or verse appears in the Analysis Window on the left side.
 The Analysis Window contains all morphological and lexical information, links to all unlocked resources, a place to create user notes, and a region for editing text.

 A version of the Bible is tagged with a yellow dot if notes are connected to a word or verse of that version.
 In BibleWorks 7 the Hebrew, Greek, and many frequently used English translations are tagged.